lafisrap-legacy/bees/design/database.md

 ## Commands
 ### signup
-Handed through to signup request
+-> Handed through to signup request
 ### login
 #### Params
 * playerId

 #### Result
 * sessionId

+##### Tasks
+* Check for double login, and in case logout the other
+* Check for playerId in Database
+* Create a session id, bind it to the playerId in memory ???

 ## Requests
 ### signup